saran-surya/code-book/elections/question.md

 - A = voter who is supporter of candidate A

--B = voter who is supporter of candidate B
+- B = voter who is supporter of candidate B

--- = neutral voter
+- \- = neutral voter

 Output